A point to set principle for finite-state dimension: Conclusions and open questions

-We expect that our main theorem will be useful to produce lower bounds on Hausdorff dimension in different settings.
-Notice that the result can be directly translated to any separable metric space and any reasonable gauge family.
+We expect that our main theorem will prove new lower bounds on Hausdorff dimension in different settings.
+Notice that the result can be directly translated into any separable metric space and any reasonable gauge family.

 Our result helps clarify the oracle role in the point to set principles.
 The next step would be to classify the different enumerations of a countable dense set.